Attribute First, then Generate: Locally-attributable Grounded Text Generation: Implementation Details

 \subsection{End-to-end Generation}

-We include as a baseline end-to-end generation without decomposing the process into multiple steps.
+We include as a baseline end-to-end generation without decomposing the process into several steps.

-\paragraph{ICL} For the ICL setting, we instruct the model to perform the corresponding setting's task, namely to summarize the given documents for MDS, and to answer the query based on the supplied document for LFQA.
+\paragraph{ICL} For the ICL setting, we instruct the model to perform the corresponding setting's task, namely summarization for MDS, and answering a query based on the supplied document for LFQA.
 In addition to the varying number of in-context examples, we also evaluate the model in a zero-shot setting.
 Our analyses show that for MDS, 1 example and $T=0.5$ give the best performance, while for LFQA 3 examples and $T=0.7$ are optimal.

 \paragraph{Fine-tuned} The input to the model is the set of all documents, concatenated with a special markup ``<doc-sep>'', which was also used in pre-training in \textsc{Primera}.
 Similar to our content selection, we trim each document to the length of 4096 divided by the number of documents in each example.
 The output is simply the full response, a summary for MDS, or an answer for LFQA.
 The hyperparameters used for both MDS and LFQA are warmup steps 27, weight decay 0.2, and learning rate 4e-5.